How to Fix the Biggest Problem in Congress

 Thankfully, there is a way to fix this—and No Labels is launching a campaign to do exactly that.

-The solution lies in changing the way that the Speaker is elected.
+The solution lies in changing the way that the Speaker is elected, and other rules that govern how the House is run.
 Rather than a simple majority of the house (218 of the 435 lawmakers), the rule should specify that 60 percent of members elect the Speaker (261 of the 435).
 This would virtually ensure that lawmakers from both parties are needed to elect any given individual.

 A Speaker elected by lawmakers from both parties would be beholden to both parties.
 He or she would have to approach the job very differently.
 The new 60-percent Speaker would have to change the way that the agenda is set and how legislation is treated in the House, encouraging bipartisan cooperation to get things done.

 And, while there will no doubt be opposition, this change can be enacted.
 This is no dreamy, far-fetched solution.
-It’s a rules change.
+It’s a rules change, one of many that could make the House more bipartisan and more productive.
 All it requires is for the House to bring it to a vote at the beginning of the next session, and for a majority of members to support it.

 New coalitions would break the gridlock

 The Speaker is one of the most powerful positions in Washington.
 They are third in line to succeed the President.
 They set the agenda for the House.
 If the Speaker had to negotiate with lawmakers in both parties, rather than just representing their own party, different sorts of bills would be enacted into law.

 The new 60-percent Speaker could require that bills address concerns from members on both sides of the aisle.
 That means the coalitions that form to support policy positions would have a better chance if they were bipartisan.
 That won’t be lost on lawmakers, most of whom came to Washington to legislate and are frustrated by the current system.
 There are plenty of lawmakers in the House who already champion bipartisan action on a regular basis.